marcglasberg/async_redux/README.md

     store.dispatch(QueryAndIncrementAction());

-We will show you later how to easily test async reducers, using the **StoreListener**.
+We will show you later how to easily test async reducers, using the **StoreTester**.

 Try running the: <a href="./example/main_increment_async.dart">Increment Async Example</a>.